 As long as your money remains in your account, including any interest earned while it is there, you earn interest on that money.
 If you do not withdraw the interest from your account, it is added to your principal balance, and you earn interest on both.
 This is referred to as earning interest on interest, or compounding.
-The rate at which your principal compounds is the annual percentage rate (APR) that your account earns.
+The which principal is the rate your compounds annual percentage rate (APR) that your account earns.

 The rate of return is the yield, namely "the percentage of increase in the value of savings as a result of interest earned" (Kapoor et al., 2015, p.
 130).
 For example, if you invest \$200 and earn 2 per cent annually, you will earn \$4 the first year.
-You can calculate the eventual value of your account by using the relationships of time and value that we looked at in Chapter 4 "Evaluating Choices: Time, Risk, and Value," where FV = future value, PV = present value, r = rate, and t = time.
-The balance in your account today is your present value, PV; the APR is your rate of compounding, r; the time until you will withdraw your funds is t.
-Your future value depends on the rate at which you can earn a return or the rate of compounding for your present account and can be determined using the following formula:
+You can calculate the eventual value of your account by using the relationships of time and value that we looked at in Chapter 4 "Evaluating Choices: Time, Risk, and Value," where FV = future value, PV = future, PV =

-$FV = PV \times (1+r)^t$
+$$FV = PV \times (1+r)^t$$